w3c/sdw/bp/BP-exemplar-00003.md

 Conforms

 #### How-to
-As diescribed in Best Practice 4, the data is provided for general use.
+As described in Best Practice 4, the data is provided for general use.
 For this purpose, the current WFS-3.0-based API so far seems to be an appropriate API.
 It supports all aspects listed in "possible approaches to implementation" in the Best Practice document.

+In addition, the relevant API best practices from the Data on the Web Best Practices are supported, too.
+The use of OpenAPI is a key aspect of this.

 ### [Best Practice 13: Include spatial metadata in dataset metadata](https://www.w3.org/TR/sdw-bp/#spatial-info-dataset-metadata)